Return of a King: Summary

-Response
+Reception

-The book on publication has received very positive reviews.
-Jason Burke's review in The Observer mentions, "Return of a King is perhaps the most directly relevant to the present day.
+Jason Burke of The Observer wrote, "Return of a King is perhaps the most directly relevant to the present day.
 The author spent time in both Afghanistan and Pakistan during its research and elaborates on the obvious parallels with the current situation," Barnaby Rogerson in The Independent says "Return of a King is not just an animated and highly literate retelling of a chapter of early 19th-century British military history, but also a determined attempt to reach out and influence the politicians and policy-makers of our modern world.
 The parallels between the disastrous British occupation of Afghanistan in 1839, and the post 9/11 occupation of Afghanistan by the US and some of its NATO allies, are so insistent that they begin to sound like the chorus of a Greek tragedy."